Views 837

 By keeping these tips in mind, you’ll be able to tackle most threading issues with ease.
 Happy sewing!

-How to thread Singer Heavy Duty 4432
+How to thread the Singer Heavy Duty 4432

 Threading your Singer Heavy Duty 4432 might seem tricky at first.
-But, once you get the hang of it, it becomes second nature.
+But once you get the hang of it, it becomes second nature.
 Here’s a step-by-step guide to help you out.

 1. Gather Your Tools